-The following is a partial index to the Railway Age articles from my collection that are of Canadian National, Grand Trunk Western or Central Vermont interest.
+The following is a partial index to the Railway Age Gazette/Railway Age articles or news items from my collection that are of Canadian National, Grand Trunk Western or Central Vermont interest.

 Railway Age